albetnov/Rent-N-Go-Backend/README.md

 - Edit configuration as you need
 - Create a new database in your MySQL that match your `DB_NAME`
 - Simply run the project by performing `make run` and you're set.

+# Code Generation

+Rent-N-Go takes an advantages and fully relies on Gorm Gen. A code generation package provided by Gorm.
+Whenever you'll need to regenerate a code, simply run `make generate`.